Spain and the American Civil War: Volunteers

 Captain Carlos Álvarez de la Mesa, 39th Infantry Regiment, native of Madrid and grandfather of Major General Terry de la Mesa Allen Sr.

 For the Union

 The 39th New York Infantry Regiment of the Union Army, made of European immigrants, included a "Spanish-Portuguese Company" of volunteers from the Iberian Peninsula.
 One of its Spanish members, Francisco Navarrete, captured a Confederate flag at the Battle of Gettysburg.
 Though this feat was usually rewarded with a medal, Navarrete did not receive any, for unknown reasons.

-Two Union commanders had family connections to Spain: Major General George Meade and the first Admiral of the US Navy, David Farragut.
-Meade was born in Cádiz to a Philadelphia merchant family and lived there until he was thirteen years old.
-Farragut was the son of Jordi Ferragut, an American Revolutionary War naval officer from Minorca, an island disputed at the time between Britain and Spain.
+Other Union commanders with family connections to Spain include Major General George Meade, born in Cádiz to a Philadelphia merchant family, who lived there until he was thirteen years old.
+The first Admiral of the US Navy David Farragut, was the son of Jordi Ferragut, an American Revolutionary War naval officer from Minorca, which was disputed at the time between Britain and Spain.
+Luis F. Emilio, another son of a Spanish immigrant, was a Captain in the 54th Massachusetts Infantry Regiment and the author of Brave Black Regiment (1891), one of the basis of the Civil War film Glory.